pleteaud/Fatigue-Detection/README.md

 # Fatigue Detection in Office Work using Electrocardiography and Electrodermal Activity
-### Our Northeastern University Healthcare Technologies Project
+### Our Northeastern University Healthcare Technologies Project (Completed on April 2022)
 by Dave Pleteau, Eric Alvarez, Nicolo Mega